 9. Provide Support

-Tall palm trees should be provided with some support to avoid toppling over.
+Tall palm trees should receive adequate support to prevent them from toppling over.
 Use 3-4 wooden blocks and adjustable straps to support the palm.
-Don’t nail supporting blocks directly into the trunk.
-The support should be left for one year.
+Avoid the practice of nailing supporting blocks directly into the trunk.
+The support should be left in place for a duration of one year.

 –Transplanting Palm Tree to a Bigger Container